nanxstats/wordcloud/README.md

   - `angle-to`: from to 0
   - `font`: from "Impact" to "Avenir Next Condensed Medium"

-Other quality of life updates:
+Other quality of life changes:

 - Fix HTML structure, isolate inline CSS styles into a separate file
 - Upgrade d3 version to 3.5.17